-Apart from Epidarex Exeed Ltd. Dr Steinhagen is also on the Board of Directors of Caldan Therapeutics as well as advisor for several organizations.
-He is a member and former chair of the board of MedLife.
+Apart from Epidarex Exeed Ltd. Dr Steinhagen serves on the Board of Directors of Caldan Therapeutics as well as Libra Therapeutics.
+He is also a member and former chair of the board of MedLife.

 Dr Steinhagen has a Ph.D. in Chemistry from the University of Heidelberg with a degree in Molecular Genetics.
 His academic experiences include a post-doctoral stay with Nobel laureate Prof. E.J.
 Corey at Harvard as well as an Adjunct Professorship at Trinity College Dublin.

 Previously, Houman co-founded the services company Cardiac Report in 2003, as well as Heart Metabolics in 2008.
 Heart Metabolics successfully repositioned perhexiline, as a treatment for hypertrophic cardiomyopathy and heart failure.
 Perhexiline is now in advanced clinical trials and has orphan drug designation.
-Houman went on to become Vice President and head of the Clinical Science Group at UCB Pharma before becoming an SV Venture Partner.
+He went on to become Vice President and head of the Clinical Science Group at UCB Pharma.

 Dr Ayokunmi Ajetunmobi